durbanlegend/thag_rs/README.md

 * cargo-eval - maintained fork of cargo-script.
 * cargo-play - local Rust playground.
 * irust - limited Rust REPL.
 * runner - experimental tool for running Rust snippets without Cargo, exploring dynamic vs static linking for speed.
-I have an extensively modified fork of this crate on Github, but I highly recommend using `rs-script` crate rather than that fork.
+I have an extensively modified fork of this crate on GitHub, but I highly recommend using `rs-script` crate rather than that fork.
 * cargo-script-mvs - RFC demo.

 ## Contributing